-- All of the following are class features of the hound archon monster class.
+All of the following are class features of the hound archon monster class.

 Weapon and Armor Proficiency: Hound archons are proficient with all simple and martial weapons.
-They are not - proficient with all simple and martial weapons.
 They are not proficient with any type of armor or shield.

 Feats: A hound archon gains feats normally according to its character level, as shown on Table 3-2: Experience and Level-Dependent Benefits, page 22 of the Player's Handbook.
 A hound archon also gains bonus feats at 1st, 3rd, and 9th level.